google/or-tools/README.md

 Ortools looks for the environment variable `XPRESS` that contains the path of the dynamic libraries of the solver.

 ### Using Sirius
 In order to use a version of ortools with the support of Sirius, the dynamic library of Sirius must be present on the machine.
-The environment must contain the variable `SIRIUS` set to the path where the `sirius_solver.so` or `sirius_solver.dll` can be found.
+When using the dynamically linked distribution, file libsirius_solver.so / libsirius_solver.dll is required.

 ## Table of Contents